Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 It’s frustrating because you know your content is good.
 But good isn’t enough.
 Google doesn’t reward effort — it rewards strategy.

-Now, every post I publish has a plan — not just hope.
+Now, every post I publish follows a proven content process — not just hope.

 Here’s the exact process I use to write content that actually ranks (and keeps ranking).